John Gross is an optional service partner in the Litigation Department.

-John has been lead trial counsel in civil litigations for many major U. S. corporations, including AT&T, Bear Stearns, Bovis Lend Lease, Brunswick, Champion International, DuPont, Georgia Pacific, Home Depot, International Paper, JP Morgan Chase, Lucent, Mobil, Omnicom, Philip Morris, Reynolds, and Witco.
+John has been lead trial counsel in civil litigations for many major U. S. corporations that include AT8T, Bear Stearns, Bovis Lend Lease, Brunswick, Champion International, DuPont, Georgia Pacific, Home Depot, International Paper, JPMorgan Chase, Lucent, Mobil, Omnicom, Philip Morris, Reynolds and Witco.

-John has been lead appellate counsel in the Appellate Divisions and Court of Appeals in New York, and the Second, Third, Fourth, Fifth, Seventh, and D. C. Circuit Courts of Appeal.
+He has been lead appellate counsel in the Appellate Divisions and Court of Appeals in New York, and the Second, Third, Fourth, Fifth, Seventh and D. C. Circuit Courts of Appeal.

-Chambers USA reports that “Proskauer Rose is the best of the best when it comes to representing policyholders in disputes,” and notes that "'head and shoulders above the crowd,' John Gross continues to earn plaudits for his work on a number of headline-grabbing cases."
+Chambers USA has cited Proskauer as “the best of the best when it comes to representing policyholders in disputes," noting that "'head and shoulders above the crowd,' John Gross continues to earn plaudits for his work on a number of headline-grabbing cases."

 During the summers of 1968 and 1969, John was a volunteer lawyer in Jackson, Mississippi for the Lawyers Committee for Civil Rights Under Law.